healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 Default: `""` (empty string)

-A comma-sepparated list of email addresses to send code error notifications to.
+A comma-separated list of email addresses to send code error notifications to.
 When `DEBUG=False`, Healthchecks will send the details of exceptions raised in the request/response cycle to the listed addresses.
 Example: